Close

 MSc courses

-Most London, Kent, Surrey and Sussex (LKSS) public health trainees complete an MSc in Public Health at the School.
-Many trainees also take Part A of the FPH exams during or directly after the MSc.
-A Part A revision course is organised and run by LKSS trainees with the support of School staff.
+Most London public health trainees complete an MSc in Public Health at the School.
+Many trainees also take the FPH Diplomate Examination during or directly after the MSc.
+A DFPH revision course is organised and run by LKSS trainees to support this.

 Post Part B Public Health training placements

-After completing part B of the FPH exams, public health trainees may apply for an academic placement to gain specific research skills or experience and fulfil key learning outcomes.
+After completing the MFPH examination, public health trainees may apply for an academic placement to gain specific research skills or experience and fulfil key learning outcomes.
 Some registrars also carry out pilot work and prepare for research fellowship applications during an academic placement.
 Placements are typically 6 to 12 months.

 Academic training pathway

-In alternate years, the School welcomes an Academic Clinical Fellow (ACF) in Public Health.
+Each year, the School welcomes an Academic Clinical Fellow (ACF) in Public Health.
 These posts last up to three years and allow 25% of a trainee’s time to be spent at the School, with the remaining 75% spent in local service public health and health protection training placements.
-As well as completing an MSc and FPH exams, ACFs are expected to identify an area of research interest to develop into an application for PhD fellowship funding from funders such as MRC, Wellome or NIHR.
+As well as completing an MSc and FPH exams, ACFs are expected to identify an area of research interest to develop into an application for PhD fellowship funding.
+Read further information about LSHTM’s integrated academic training scheme.

 Studying for a PhD as a trainee